slyrus/soiree/blog/soiree-overview.md

 talk to a CardDAV server and what one needs to change in DRAKMA to make this work.
 Next time...

-In the mean time, cl-vcard can be found on [github](https://github.com/slyrus/cl-vcard).
+In the mean time, soiree can be found on [github](https://github.com/slyrus/soiree).

 * References